Extended file attributes: macOS

 Mac OS X 10.4 and later support extended attributes by making use of the HFS+ filesystem Attributes File B*-tree feature which allows for named forks.
 Although the named forks in HFS+ support arbitrarily large amounts of data through extents, the OS support for extended attributes only supports inline attributes, limiting their size to that which can fit within a single B*-tree node.
 Any regular file may have a list of extended attributes.
 HFS+ supports an arbitrary number of named forks, and it is unknown if macOS imposes any limit on the number of extended attributes.

 Each attribute consists of a name and the associated data.
 The name is a null-terminated Unicode string.
 No namespace restrictions are present (making this an open xattr system) and the convention is to use a reverse DNS string (similar to Uniform Type Identifiers) as the attribute name.

 macOS supports listing, getting, setting, and removing extended attributes from files or directories using a Linux-like API.
 From the command line, these abilities are exposed through the xattr utility.

-Since macOS 10.5, files originating from the web are marked with com.apple.quarantine via extended file attributes.
+Since macOS 10.5, files downloaded from the World Wide Web are marked with com.apple.quarantine via extended file attributes.
 In some older versions of macOS (such as Mac OS X 10.6), user space extended attributes were not preserved on save in common Cocoa applications (TextEdit, Preview etc.).